Exemption based on VAT

 When it makes purchases of goods, the methods of invoicing and collecting VAT depend on the total amount of intra-Community acquisitions made by the French company:

-- Where the total amount of its intra-Community acquisitions has exceeded the threshold of €10,000 HT: titleContent in the previous year or since the beginning of the current year: the seller must establish a invoice without VAT, i.e. in excluding tax (excl..
-The company established in France which has carried out this intra-Community acquisition must then itself assess the VAT in France at french rate.
+• Where the total amount of its intra-Community acquisitions has exceeded the threshold of €10,000 HT: titleContent in the previous year or since the beginning of the current year: the seller must establish a invoice without VAT, i.e. in excluding tax (excluding tax).
+The company established in France which has carried out this intra-Community acquisition must then itself liquidate the VAT in France at french rate.

 This reverse charge of VAT obliges the company to request a Intra-Community VAT number with the SIE: titleContent.
 This request must be made as soon as it becomes aware that the €10,000 .